KeatonMueller/chopsticks/README.md

 This program's AI uses the basic minimax algorithm optimized with alpha beta pruning.

 Because of the very small branching factor in chopsticks, minimax is able to search to a significant depth.

+## How to Play

+If you're on Windows, you can run this program using Visual Studio.

+If you're on Mac, you can run the `chopsticks` executable found at the root level of the repository.

+When you start the program, you will be prompted to choose if you want each player to be a human or a computer.
+Please note that due to the simple nature of this game, two computers playing will just run in an infinite loop, with neither being victorious.